fsquillace/junest/README.md

 ## Method ##
 Install junest using the latest junest build image maintained in [srgk26/junest_build_image](https://github.com/srgk26/junest_build_image) repo.

 Firstly, you will need to have git-lfs installed on your system.
 This is necessary to be able to download the junest build images uploaded to this GitHub repo using git-lfs.
 Download it from https://git-lfs.github.com/, or use your package manager (if you have permission).
-For Arch Linux, this would be sudo pacman -S git-lfs.
+For Arch Linux, this would be `sudo pacman -S git-lfs`.

 This would be the instructions for you to install junest (which are also in Filippo's documentation) using my custom built junest build image: